alecthomas/kong/README.md

 3. Call `kong.Kong.Parse()` to obtain a `kong.Context`.
 4. Call `kong.Context.Run(bindings...)` to call the selected parsed command.

+Once a command node is selected by Kong it will search from that node back to the root.
+Each encountered command node with a `Run(...) error` will be called in reverse order.
+This allows sub-trees to be re-used fairly conveniently.

 In addition to values bound with the `kong.Bind(...)` option, any values passed through to `kong.Context.Run(...)` are also bindable to the target's `Run()` arguments.